Summer's Day Photographing Peterhof Palace

-The Cascade, An Alternate View
+The Grand Cascade at Peterhof, An Alternate View

 The bright gold colored statues are spectacular when lit by the sun.
-However, for this image I decided upon a black and white rendering as a way of bringing out the shapes and textures in the scene.
+However, the gold color can be overpowering in a photo so, for this particular image, I decided upon a black and white rendering as a way of bringing out the shapes and textures in the scene.

-The Church at Peterhof Summer Palace
+The Beautiful Church At Peterhof Summer Palace

-Studying the Human Form
+Make Better Photos By Studying The Human Form